jcraigk/storykey/README.md

 6. Avoids word repetition within the story
 7. Provides interactive command-line recovery assistance

 Each word of the story encodes 10 bits.
-The checksum length is variable based on the input size and space available in the last two words after appending for a 4-bit footer.
+The checksum length is variable based on the input size and space available in the last two words after accounting for a 4-bit footer.
 Here are a few example key sizes along with their respective story and checksum sizes.

 | Key bits | Story words | Checksum bits |
 |----------|-------------|---------------|